 North Carolina has developed and implemented a Regional Haze SIP to protect visibility in five Class I areas: Great Smoky Mountains National Park, Joyce Kilmer- Slickrock Wilderness Area, Linville Gorge Wilderness Area, Shining Rock Wilderness Area, and Swanquarter National Wildlife Refuge.
 North Carolina's Regional Haze SIP also addresses visibility impacts to downwind states.
-North Carolina submitted a five-year progress report for the Regional Haze Plan on May 31, 2013 which concluded that all areas are making progress to meet future visibility goals.

-On June 27, 2012, the EPA finalized a limited approval of North Carolina's Regional Haze SIP, as meeting some of the applicable regional haze requirements set forth in Sections 169A and 169b of the Clean Air Act and in 40 CFR 51.300-308.
+On June 27, 2012, the USEPA finalized a limited approval of North Carolina's Regional Haze SIP, as meeting some of the applicable regional haze requirements set forth in Sections 169A and 169b of the Clean Air Act and in 40 CFR 51.300-308.
 The limited approval was due to the disapproval of certain portions of the SIP which relied on the Clean Air Interstate Rule (CAIR).
-The EPA has been directed by the U.S. District of Columbia Circuit Court of Appeals to continue implementing CAIR until a replacement rule can be implemented to address the court's concerns regarding the CSAPR.
+The CAIR remains in effect due to the August 21, 2012 decision by the U.S. Court of Appeals to vacate CAIR's replacement, the Cross State Air Pollution Rule (CSAPR).
 North Carolina plans to address the remaining deficiency in the Regional Haze SIP arising from the CSAPR decision.
-North Carolina has federally approved CAIR rules to control emissions of NO_X and SO_2 from electric generating units and SIP approved portions of the Clean Smokestacks Act which sets system wide emission caps for coalfired power plants in North Carolina.
-Both of these provisions provide further protection of visibility in Class I areas located in North Carolina and downwind states.
+NCGS 143-215.107(a)(7) provides the authority "To develop and adopt standards and plans necessary to implement programs for the prevention of significant deterioration and for the attainment of air quality standards in nonattainment areas."

-Interstate and International transport provisions: Interstate Pollution Abatement and International Air Pollution [§ 110(a)(2)(D)(ii)]:
+Interstate Pollution Abatement and International Air Pollution [§ 110(a)(2)(D)(ii)]:

-Section 110(a)(2)(D)(ii) of the CAA requires that North Carolina's SIP for the 2010 SO2 NAAQS shall -
+Section 110(a)(2)(D)(ii) of the CAA requires that North Carolina's SIP for the 2010 NO_2 NAAQS shall -